You’re done with a long tough day at work. It was crazy, and you wish you’re happy to be home. You can relax and enjoy a peaceful evening.

 Why is your key stuck in the gear?
 This may be due to the formation of rust along the metal walls inside the lock.

-All you need to do is apply a greasy product or a non-greasy lubricant that can be applied as a spray.
+A penetrating product will therefore be necessary.
+If you’re wondering how to remove a key stuck in a lock, all you need to do is apply a greasy product or a non-greasy lubricant that can be applied as a spray.

 The procedure is very simple: apply by spraying the lock with lubricant.
 A little patience will be useful, because you will have to wait about ten minutes for the product to take effect.